mako-framework/docs/06_learn_more/00_rest_client.md

 --------------------------------------------------------

-Mako includes a basic REST that client makes it easy to interact with [RESTful web services](http://en.wikipedia.org/wiki/Representational_state_transfer#RESTful_web_services).
+Mako includes a lightweight REST client for basic interactions with [RESTful web services](http://en.wikipedia.org/wiki/Representational_state_transfer#RESTful_web_services).
+For more advanced functionality you'll want to use something like [Guzzle](https://github.com/guzzle/guzzle).

 --------------------------------------------------------